South Koreans seek to visit once-jointly run factory zone in North

 In recent weeks, North Korea has launched two missiles over Japan and conducted its sixth nuclear test, a sign that it may be fast advancing toward its goal of developing a nuclear-tipped missile capable of hitting the U.S. mainland.

-U.S. Secretary of State Rex Tillerson said last weekend that Washington was directly communicating with the North on its weapons programmes but that it had shown no interest in dialogue.
+U.S. Secretary of State Rex Tillerson said last weekend that Washington was directly communicating with the North on its weapons programs but that it had shown no interest in dialogue.

-When the South suspended the operations at the industrial park, it said the North had diverted wages paid to its workers by South Korean firms to fund its nuclear and missile programmes.
+When the South suspended the operations at the industrial park, it said the North had diverted wages paid to its workers by South Korean firms to fund its nuclear and missile programs.

 But in July, two months after liberal President Moon Jae-in was elected in the South, a government official said there was no hard evidence to back up the assertion.
 Moon had initially sought to engage North Korea in talks and cooperation, but current political tensions have tied the president’s hands.